skip navigation

 After the tryout, evaluators meet and discuss the possibilities for building teams.
 Criteria include all the facets that make good volleyball players, including skill, but also attitude, potential, and work ethic.

-Athletes are asked to wear their same numbered t-shirt to all tryout sessions attended.
+Athletes should wear their same numbered t-shirt to all tryout sessions attended.

 How many players will make the team?